-Land use planning policies are always evolving and studies help planning staff and Grey County Council make informed decisions when policy changes are needed.
+With land use planning policies always evolving, studies help planning staff and Grey County Council make informed decisions when policy changes are needed.

 Grey County has various ongoing or recently completed studies that will be considered when future updates are made to the official plan.
 Many of these studies may be of interest or value to the public.

 County planning staff partnered with students from the University of Guelph in the Spring of 2018 to look at key affordable and attainable housing issues common in rural communities and to provide recommendations in order to further implement planning policies and better inform a local housing strategy for Grey County.

 As part of Recolour Grey, we partnered with students from the University of Guelph to look at policies that better support youth and older adults.
 For this study, students reviewed findings from other communities and reached out to the Grey County community for feedback.
 The study was endorsed by Grey County Council in the spring of 2017 and findings were included in the newest version of the County’s official plan (2019).

 Aggregate Master Plan